-Three Mpumalanga police officers who were taken into custody on Monday in relation to the killing of a man who was beaten following a car accident two weeks prior have made an appearance in court.
+Three Mpumalanga police officers who were taken into custody on Monday in connection with the killing of a man who was beaten following a car accident two weeks prior have made an appearance in court.

 Their case was rescheduled for a formal bail application on Thursday.
 The trio faces charges of murder and defeating the ends of justice.